alivenotions/just-some-blog/content/blog/one-year-in-tech/index.md

 ## Shoot for heavier stuff

 Read things that you don't get 100%.
 Or things that are currently beyond your skill level.
 You may understand only 50% of it or maybe even less but it feeds your curiosity and makes you struggle through the content.
-You will do your own research, look for things, ask your own original questions.
+You will do your research, look for things, ask your original questions.

 This is also a humbling exercise because you will realize that there are things that you don't understand and have to work towards it.
 But there is a fine line between that excited feeling and a feeling that says that you suck.
 Whenever you're going to read/learn heavier stuff, consider it a judgment-free zone.
-Know that it is okay to stop at any time and that if you takeaway even one thing from the whole exercise, then that's a win!
+Know that it is okay to stop at any time and that if you take away even one thing from the whole exercise, then that's a win!

 This is probably the most personal point in this whole article and it may not work out the same for many of you.

-## Have your own side gig
+## Have a side gig

 The biggest reality hit you get going from college to a job is the realization that a lot of work is not that fun always.
 You end up doing a lot of boring stuff or at times just doing random things or not being assigned any work many times.
 A lot of my friends from college who started working also faced this.

-This can start getting on your nerves, and give a sense of unfulfillment, especially if you're not that mature in this space (as we generally are when starting out).
+This can start getting on your nerves, and give a sense of unfulfillment, especially if you're not that mature in this space (as we generally are when starting).

 I have found that having your own thing off-hours is absolutely crucial to a healthy mental state.
 This doesn't necessarily mean just coding after work.
 You can indulge in your hobbies, learn something new etc.

 Your office work does not define who you are but it is still a huge chunk of your day.
 The kick of it is that it is unstable and can change anytime.
-But doing your own thing is in your control and you choose what brings you satisfaction.
+But doing your own thing is in your control and you choose what satisfies you.

 ## It's okay to feel bad on some days